-China's tight media control on Hong Kong protests
+China's media control on HK protests

 Thousands of people in Hong Kong have been protesting over the past two weeks, calling for more freedom from China in choosing their next leader.